 As part of your checklist, you should include generator planning.
 Ask yourself, how will your generator be powered?
 If a hurricane hits, it may be more difficult to obtain a fuel delivery during and after the storm.
 Further, it might be more costly to buy fuel during the storm than if you had purchased in advance.
 Determine whether you will fuel your generator with diesel gas, natural gas, or some other fuel and purchase ahead of time to ensure that you will not be scrambling for power or waiting in long lines once the storm actually hits.

-Another crucial part of your checklist should be ensuring you prepare the trees on your property for a hurricane.
+Another crucial part of your checklist should be making sure you prepare the trees on your property for a hurricane.
 Proper pruning is the most essential part of helping trees survive hurricanes.
-When the tree is young, you must provide it with a well-spaced framework so that it develops a dominant trunk with sturdy branches.
-Maintain the form as far up on the tree as possible.
-If a tree is higher than fifteen feet tall, get additional help from a certified arborist to properly prune the tree before the hurricane season begins.
-The arborist will be able to create a secure location by correctly removing the dead branches, which could be at risk of falling on houses, electrical equipment, cars, or people.
-Make the tree less prone to falling by shortening any overly long branches.
-Remove any low branches that are close to the roof.
-It is crucial to hire a professional to evaluate your trees every two years to prevent damage during a hurricane.
+When the tree is young, you should give it a well-spaced framework so that it develops a dominant trunk with sturdy branches.
+Keep the shape as high up the tree as possible.
+If a tree is more than fifteen feet tall, get extra help from a certified arborist to properly prune it before hurricane season begins.
+The arborist will be able to create a safe place by correctly removing dead branches, which could risk falling on houses, electrical equipment, cars, or people.
+Make the tree less prone to falling by shortening excessively long branches.
+Remove low branches that are close to the roof.
+It is essential to hire a professional to evaluate your trees every two years to avoid damage during a hurricane.